clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 This program is tested on a PocketBook
 - *Touch HD 3* (software version 6.1.900)
 - *Inkpad 3 Pro* (software version 6.0.1067)
+  - Known minor issue: dialog orientation is wrong
 - *Touch Lux 4* (software version 6.0.1118)

 It might work with other PocketBook devices/software versions.
 Please tell me if it works for you (and do make a backup of the explorer-3.db file before trying!).

 ## Installation and Usage
-Just copy the executable file into the PocketBook's application directory.
-If you encounter duplicate authors or other issues (see "Features" above) in the PocketBook's library, open the applications screen and tap on the PbDbFixer icon.

 ---
 **WARNING**:

 Use at your own risk.
 In case of doubt it is not a mistake to make a backup of the file `/system/explorer-3/explorer-3.db` beforehand.

 ---

+Just copy the executable file into the PocketBook's application directory.
+If you encounter duplicate authors or other issues (see "Features" above) in the PocketBook's library, open the applications screen and tap on the PbDbFixer icon.

+If you don't see any changes:
+There might be an explorer (which shows your library) process already running Then you should just stop/kill it with the task manager.
+Putting the device to sleep and then wake it up might also work.
+Afterwards, the changes should be visible to the explorer.

 ## Build
 If you want to build PbDbFixer yourself, you have to have the cross compiler for ARM CPUs installed.
 On Arch Linux, the AUR package `arm-linux-gnueabi-gcc75-linaro-bin` does the job.
 Don't forget to tell `cargo` which compiler/linker it has to invoke.
 In my case, I had to edit `~/.cargo/config`: